Siege of Quebec (1760): British situation

-Murray meanwhile drew up plans, if the city were to fall to the French, to withdraw to the Île d'Orléans to the east and wait for reinforcements to arrive.
+Murray, meanwhile, drew up plans, if the city were to fall to the French, to withdraw to the Île d'Orléans to the east and wait for reinforcements to arrive.
 As the French siege works began to take shape, morale plummeted for the British and teetered on the brink of anarchy.
 Fearing a wider breakdown in discipline, Murray ordered harsh punishments for offenders.
 One man was hanged on the spot for endemic drunkenness, and Murray had all the liquor in the Lower Town poured away or destroyed.
 Nevertheless, the French siege works were soon being bombarded with considerable accuracy, and by May 1, order, subordination, hope, and almost confidence were completely restored in Murray's army.

 The city's defences, however, had been shattered by the previous year's bombardment, and it had even been suggested after its capture that the British should simply destroy the fortifications and abandon the city.
-Instead, work parties had tried to rebuild the fortifications and Murray also concentrated in erecting defences beyond the city walls.
+Instead, work parties had tried to rebuild the fortifications, and Murray also concentrated on erecting defences beyond the city walls.
 The weakness of the city's defences had a major impact on his decision to confront the French in open battle, rather than remain in the city.
 In addition, such was the shortage of men that British officers strapped themselves into harnesses to help haul cannon into the Lower Town.

 Concerned that a hostile population would add to his problems, Murray had tried to exhibit kindness to the local inhabitants if they disarmed and swore allegiance to George II.
-This policy had proved generally successful although it was clear most of the inhabitants hoped for a French return.
-Murray had expelled a number of inhabitants from the city suspected of supplying intelligence to the French and of encouraging British troops to desert.
-On May 2, Murray ordered out the few inhabitants remaining in the place to leave within three days.
+This policy had proved generally successful, although it was clear most of the inhabitants hoped for a French return.
+Murray had expelled several inhabitants from the city suspected of supplying intelligence to the French and of encouraging British troops to desert.
+On May 2, Murray ordered the few inhabitants remaining in the place to leave within three days.